indra-dxprt/Bookstore_Mini_Project/README.md

 # Bookstore_Mini_Project
- Language used- Kotlin, Framwoek- Spring
+ Language used- Kotlin, Framwoek- Spring, Database- PostgreSQL

 ## Objective
  This project is about implementing a Bookstore REST API.